 HSP can support businesses with cross border compliance management in a number of ways.

-For example, we can create cross border frameworks and provide compliance guidance and training to ensure businesses are equipped with the knowledge they need to operate legally and compliantly.
+For example, we create cross border frameworks and provide compliance guidance and training to ensure businesses can operate legally and compliantly.

-In addition to this, we can create pricing frameworks and work with customers that are looking to expand to provide them with a full set of information for local compliance regulations, and work closely with them to ensure they meet these local compliance regulations.
+In addition, we create pricing frameworks and work with customers looking to expand to provide information for local compliance regulations.
+We then work closely with them to ensure they meet these local compliance regulations.

 For instance, we can review to see if they should make changes in house, whether they need to alter their processes or adapt their systems.